kubernetes-retired/kubernetes-anywhere/README.md

-# Weaving Kubernetes Anywhere
+# Running Kubernetes Anywhere

-This poroject is aimed to dramatically simplify Kubernetes cluster provisioning in any environment, allowing one to move or clone the entire cluster.
+This project is aimed to dramatically simplify Kubernetes deployment - anywhere.
+It allowing one to move or clone the entire cluster.
 Even TLS setup is fully transparent.
 It is by far the easiest way to get started on a single machine, and later scale-out to any infrastructure seemlestly.
+This level of portability is achieved by using Weave Net as a cluster management network.

-Additionally, thanks to how it [Weave Net handles IP address allocation as well as DNS](http://weave.works/talks/crdt/slides.html#1) without requiring a persistant store, you can deploy etcd over Weave as well.
+Additionally, thanks to how [Weave Net handles IP address allocation as well as DNS](http://weave.works/talks/crdt/slides.html#1) without requiring a persistant store, you can deploy etcd over Weave as well.
 The etcd cluster can thereby benefit from simple service discovery WeaveDNS provides and thereby cater for node replacement without config changes.

 Now you can simply configure all of the cluster components to have fixed DNS names, all you should care about is how these services are distributed accross your compute instances, e.g. what is the size of etcd cluster and whether it is on a dedcicated machines with the right type of storage attached.